facebook/flow/website/support.md

 ## Gitter

-You could also find us at our Gitter channel [#flow](https://gitter.im/facebook/flow)
+You can also find a bunch of Flow users hanging out in the [#flow](https://gitter.im/facebook/flow) Gitter channel

 ## IRC